 Property~\ref{pty:OPs.ErrorOIE.sameOIE} serves as a more intuitive scenario for the condition

-which triggers $\voidError$ result in Step 1 of both complete sequential addition and multiplication.
-From a philosophical perspective, an $\bE$ instance $\E$ has its own entity, an entity cannot have an identical copy existing in the same status within the same time interval.
+which triggers $\voidError$ result in Step 1 of both $\oplus|_{\alpha}^{\beta}$ and $\otimes$.
+From a philosophical perspective, an $\bE$ instance $\E$ has its own entity; an entity cannot have an identical copy existing in the same status within the same time interval.
 For example, an athlete cannot simultaneously compete against himself in a sprint race on two different tracks.
 And the sentence ``$Dr_A$ and $Dr_A$ submitted a paper during a certain interval'' is also an obvious ungrammatical statement.
 We believe that $\bOIE$ also has the similar property.

-To extend Property~\ref{pty:OPs.ErrorOIE.sameOIE}: Once an event instance becomes a component of two other complex event instance, it is also irrational to repeatedly plan these two complex event.
-The check for whether there is an intersection of the $\CAL{A}$ of $\bOIE$ instances in Step1 of two sequential operations is a formalized expression of this line of thought.
+To extend Property~\ref{pty:OPs.ErrorOIE.sameOIE}: Once an event instance becomes a component of two other complex event instances, it is also irrational to repeatedly plan these two complex events.
+The check for whether there is an intersection of the $\CAL{A}$ of $\bOIE$ instances in Step1 of two sequence operations is a formalized expression of this line of thought.